gracco/sysadmin-interview-questions/README.md

   - It makes the file immutable, any user can change the state of the file or create hard links.

 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
-  - All files in the linux filesystem it's a link to a inode, a hard link it's a new link to the same inode (if you remove or rename the old or the new link, the file will be intact, but any change in the data on the inode is reflected in all files that refer to that inode), the file system will only delete the inode if you don't have any link for this inode.
+  - All files in the linux filesystem are a link to a inode, a hard link is a new link to the same inode (if you remove or rename the old or the new link, the file will be intact, but any change in the data on the inode is reflected in all files that refer to that inode), the file system will only delete the inode if you don't have any link for this inode.
 Because of that a hardlink only works in files that are in the same file system.

   - A softlink, it's a link that points the link from the inode, so it's a link from a link if the first link change the name or be deleted, the soft link will break, but you can use between differents filesystems.